20240918 131131 min

 5 Days in Kyoto Itinerary: Our Family-Friendly Trip in Kyoto

-Day 1: Journey to Kyoto Begins
+Day 1: Journey to Kyoto

 Day 2: A Summer Dream in Kibune

-Day 3: Visiting Ine Fishing Village
+Day 3: Ine Fishing Village

 Day 4: Slow Mornings and Coffee at Nanzen-ji